Geography - Environment and Society Emphasis Requirements (BA/BS)

 Elective Course3

-Opportunities: Joining a university-sponsored club and actively participating is strongly encouraged.
-Involvement in a club or activity will help you develop interpersonal skills, give you the opportunity to learn and practice leadership skills, and adds to your resume.
-Some clubs that may be of particular interest to students with a geography major include the Whitewater Geography Association, WeatherHawks, and Students Allied for a Green Earth (SAGE).
+First Year: Joining a university-sponsored club and actively participating is strongly encouraged.
+Some clubs that may be of particular interest to students with a Geography Major include: GeoEnvi, WeatherHawks, and Students Allied for a Green Earth (SAGE).